Aquaculture licensing in British Columbia

-B.C. aquaculture licences clearly define the responsibilities of operators and assure processors and consumers that they are buying seafood from a licensed, regulated facility.
+BC aquaculture licences define the responsibilities of operators and assure processors and consumers that they are buying seafood from a licensed facility.

 Most freshwater/land-based, marine finfish and shellfish aquaculture licences are issued for multiple years:

-- up to 6 years for marine finfish; and
+- up to 6 years for marine finfish

-The Department retains the authority to issue licences for a shorter period.
-For example, marine finfish sites in the Discovery Islands area will continue to be licensed on a one-year term.
+The Department has the authority to issue licences for a shorter period.
+For example, marine finfish sites in the Discovery Islands area are licensed on a one-year term.

-Aquaculture owners and operators still have to meet their licence conditions throughout the period for which their multi-year licence is issued.
+Aquaculture owners and operators must meet their licence conditions throughout the period for which their multi-year licence is issued.
 DFO maintains the ability to change licence conditions for conservation and protection reasons at any point throughout the duration of the licence.

 Licence conditions set out the specific operational and reporting requirements to which licence holders must adhere in order to operate legally and be in compliance with the Fisheries Act and regulations.
 They contain provisions to ensure that aquaculture sites are operated in an environmentally sustainable manner that minimizes the risk to wild fish stocks and the marine resource.

-Together with the regulations, licence conditions are used to regulate and govern the aquaculture industry in B.C.
-Failure to comply with licence conditions can result in investigation and enforcement actions under the Fisheries Act.
+Together with the regulations, licence conditions are used to regulate and govern the aquaculture industry in BC.
+Failure to comply can result in investigation and enforcement actions under the Fisheries Act.

-The Conditions of Licence for non-commercial production facilities (e.g.: salmon enhancements, universities, classroom incubators) differ from commercial aquaculture hatchery licences but they have the same categories of conditions of licence with respect to fish health management and reporting.
-The Conditions of Licence have been tailored to address the particular management needs and nature of enhancement facilities.
+The conditions of licence for non-commercial production facilities (e.g., salmon enhancements, universities, classroom incubators) differ from commercial aquaculture hatchery licences but they have the same categories of licence conditions with respect to fish health management and reporting.
+The conditions of licence have been tailored to address the particular management needs and nature of enhancement facilities.

 DFO's Siting Guidelines for Marine Finfish Aquaculture in British Columbia set out the issues related to siting that are considered during the review of applications for new facilities.
 The Department's goal is to locate aquaculture facilities in areas that are environmentally suitable to the support of farmed and wild fish health, while promoting an economically prosperous and socially sustainable industry.
 These guidelines also provide First Nations, industry, stakeholders and the public with more information and increased transparency regarding DFO's review process of such applications.

-The Province of B.C. has authority over land and foreshore use.
-Aquaculture operations that required a provincial lease or tenure before 2010, when the provice was responsible for regulating aquaculture in B.C. continue to need one to comply with provincial law.
-Aquaculture operations may also require a provincial business licence to conduct aquaculture activities.
+The province of BC has authority over land and foreshore use.
+Aquaculture operations that required a provincial lease or tenure before 2010, when the province was responsible for regulating aquaculture in BC, continue to need one to comply with provincial law.
 More information is available via FrontCounterBC.

 Aquaculture licence fees comprise two components:

 - A flat fee applied to partially recover administrative processing and licence issuance costs under the British Columbia Aquaculture Regulatory Program.
 The flat fee is charged when a licence is issued for a new facility, when licences are renewed and for changes of ownership.

 Fee structure as of January 1, 2017: